16 reasons to love La Condesa / Roma, Mexico City

 Casa Dovela

-Casa Dovela is an impeccably designed guesthouse from architect Ludwig Godefroy and the the creators of interior store Chic by Accident.
+Casa Dovela is an impeccably designed guesthouse from architect Ludwig Godefroy and the creators of interior store Chic by Accident.
 It has a California-meets-Mexican-artisan vibe and couldn’t be more stylish.
 There are three 1-2 bedroom suites to choose from and it’s in a perfect location in central Condesa.

 Search prices and book